tewendel/interkit-masterarbeit/sites/docs/src/content/guides/howto/actions.svelte.md

 # Actions

-`actions` are snippets of code that connect components and states
+`actions` are snippets of code that extend the functionality of components using javascript.

 ## Wording